-With the best of Spanish movies, you can now associate an image with a word, a sentence and enrich your vocabulary according to the situation.
+With the best Spanish movies, you can associate an image with a word or sentence, and enrich your vocabulary according to the situation.

 Let the Spanish Force awaken in you!

-By using this new technique of teaching Spanish with learning movies, you will feel more confident and more natural than if you stay all day listening to a guy repeating “Me llamo Edgar, como esta usted?
+By using this new technique of learning Spanish with learning movies, you will feel more confident and more natural than if you spend all day listening to a guy repeating “Me llamo Edgar, como está usted?”
 (My name is Edgar, how are you?).

-It is a safe bet that what you learn with this method will probably be more useful than what you have learned in a book.
+It is safe to say that what you learn with this method will probably be more useful than what you have learned in a book.

-To learn Spanish is to be able to share and communicate with this living language.
+Learning Spanish means being able to share and communicate with this constantly evolving language.

-Knowing how to speak like them, using the same idiomatic expressions, helps to enrich your vocabulary and better integrate you.
+Knowing how to speak like them and using the same idiomatic expressions as they do, will help you to enrich your vocabulary whilst integrating yourself into the Spanish speaking culture.

 Seeing action movies, romance movies, adventure films or comedies in Spanish will give you the opportunity to hear this language in various contexts, with accents and varied intonations.
 You will understand some jokes and adopt new cultural references.